- November 5, 2018

 Type of solar PV module used

-The efficiency of the different types of solar panels differ between manufacturers and should be considered before an installation.
+The efficiency of the different types of solar panels differ between manufacturers and should be considered before installation.

 As we know, the solar panels work with the amount of sunlight and not heat from the sun.
 The greater the amount of light incident on the panels, the higher the efficiency of the solar panels.